Can you carry a Telephone in your pocket while shopping?

-That is why a Cellphone was discovered.
-But the objective of a telephone and a cellphone are basically the same.
+That is why exactly a Cellphone was discovered.
+But the basic objective of a telephone and a cellphone are basically the same.

 Communicating to a person immediately over a distance is the purpose of both the devices.

 Yet they have their own unique traits and features.
-Which makes them differ from each other while serving a common purpose.
+Which differentiates each other while serving a common purpose.

 A portfolio management service and a Mutual fund are both intended to produce satisfying returns to the investor.

 The common action in both the avenues is that you can indirectly invest in equity and debt through a fund manager.